Working with the K’ómoks Nation towards Q’waq’wala7owkw on their unceded territory.

 • “Successful” catches are observations of a pinniped with a fish in its mouth, or actively eating a fish

-Non-hunting behaviors include:
+Non-hunting behaviours include:

 • Swimming slowly or floating, generally just the head is visible (milling)